 - (E) Notice of Pending Matters.
-With respect to any motion, application, or other matter: - (1) as to which the Court has conducted a hearing, but has neither set a subsequent hearing nor entered an order or otherwise determined the motion, application, or other matter within ninety (90) days of the last hearing directed to such motion, application, or other matter, or the movant or applicant must serve on all parties and other interested persons within fourteen (14) days thereafter a "Notice of Matter Pending for Ninety Days" which must contain (a) the title, docket entry number, and filing date of the subject motion or other application, (b) the title, docket entry number, and filing date of any and all responses, opposing or supporting memoranda, replies, or other substantive papers directed to the motion or application, or if no such papers have been filed, the date on which such papers were due, and (c) the date(s) of any hearing(s) held on the motion, application, or other matter.
+With respect to any motion, application, or other matter: - as to which the Court has conducted a hearing, but has neither set a subsequent hearing nor entered an order or otherwise determined the motion, application, or other matter within ninety (90) days of the last hearing directed to such motion, application, or other matter, or - that is pending and fully briefed with no hearing set thereon for a period of ninety (90) days, the movant or applicant must serve on all parties and other interested persons within fourteen (14) days thereafter a "Notice of Matter Pending for Ninety Days" which must contain (a) the title, docket entry number, and filing date of the subject motion or other application, (b) the title, docket entry number, and filing date of any and all responses, opposing or supporting memoranda, replies, or other substantive papers directed to the motion or application, or if no such papers have been filed, the date on which such papers were due, and (c) the date(s) of any hearing(s) held on the motion, application, or other matter.